aotakeda/the-terminal-detective/README.md

 ### **Mission-Based Learning**

-- **10 Progressive Missions** from basic file navigation to advanced system investigation
+- **Progressive Missions** from basic file navigation to advanced system investigation
 - **Difficulty Scaling** from beginner-friendly to intermediate challenges
 - **Real-World Scenarios** based on actual cybersecurity investigations
 - **Interactive Storytelling** with typewriter effects and immersive narratives